drowe67/codec2-dev/README_data.md

 ## Packets

-The FreeDV data channel operates on a packet level.
+The FreeDV VHF data channel operates on a packet level.
 The FreeDV modems however typically operate on a fixed frame base.
 This means that data packets have to be send in multiple frames.

 The packet format is modelled after EtherNet.
 As a result any protocol that is compatible with EtherNet can potentially be used over a FreeDV data link.
 (There are of course practical limits.
 Browsing the world wide web with just a few hundred bits per second will not be a pleasant experience.)